 - Refresh your blog content and pillar pages

-- Look at your SEO strategy and update
+- Look at your SEO strategy and update (or hire a company to help you)

 - Target low competition keywords